As I’ve written about before, one of the hardest things about running a short-term rental is standardizing the cleanings.

 So how do you ensure that you get the same level of cleaning every time, no matter who is doing the work?

 You can print out a stack of paper checklists and have the cleaner leave it behind when she leaves, so the guest also knows what’s been done.
 Many guests like this extra touch that reassures them the house has been properly cleaned before their arrival.

 You could share a Trello board or Wunderlist list.
 These are both free and very simple.
 However, the old adage you get what you pay for is very true, so they both come with their own limitations.
 Make sure you test these tools out before you commit to them.

-Both of the main paid turnover management systems out there, Properly and TurnoverBnB, also support cleaning lists.
-Properly’s interface is very slick, allowing you to basically do a full photo walkthrough of everything you want done in your property.
+Two of the main paid turnover management systems out there, Properly and TurnoverBnB, also support cleaning lists.
+Properly’s interface is very slick, allowing you to basically do a full photo walkthrough of everything you want to be done in your space.

 But what I really like about Turnover is that you can highlight certain items on your checklist.
 This is great because most properties will be mostly the same, but they’ll also all have their own unique quirks.
 Turnover allows you to highlight those little differences in your checklists.
 That way your cleaner can know exactly what’s special about this particular property and not miss it while they’re cleaning.